Frozen (2013 film): Development

 Development began in 2008, when Lasseter convinced Chris Buck (who co-directed the 1999 film Tarzan for the studio) to return to Walt Disney Animation Studios from Sony Pictures Animation, where he had co-directed the 2007 film Surf's Up.
 Buck pitched several ideas to Lasseter that September, one of which was The Snow Queen.
 Buck later said that his initial inspiration for The Snow Queen was not the Andersen fairy tale, but he wanted "to do something different on the definition of true love ...
 Disney had already done the 'kissed by a prince' thing, so [I] thought it was time for something new".
-Lasseter had been interested in The Snow Queen for a long time; when Pixar was working with Disney on Toy Story in the 1990s, he saw and was "blown away" by some of the pre-production art from Disney's previous attempts.
+While working with Disney on Toy Story in the 1990s, Lasseter was blown away by early concept art for The Snow Queen.
 Development began as Anna and the Snow Queen, and traditional animation was planned.
 Josh Gad said that he first became involved with the film at that early stage, when the plot was still relatively close to the original Andersen fairy tale and Megan Mullally was going to play Elsa.
 By early 2010, the project was in development hell when the studio again failed to find a way to make the story and the Snow Queen character work.

 On December 22, 2011, following the success of Tangled, Disney announced a new title for the film – Frozen – and a release date of November 27, 2013.
 It was confirmed a month later that the film would be a computer-animated feature in stereoscopic 3D instead of the originally intended hand-drawn animation, due to complex elements in the script requiring strong visuals.
 Kristen Anderson-Lopez and Robert Lopez joined the project and began writing songs for Frozen in January 2012.
 It was announced on March 5 of that year that Buck would direct the film, with Lasseter and Peter Del Vecho producing.